Query Processing on Tensor Computation Runtimes: Evaluation

 \subsection{Hand-Optimized Plans}

 \evalHandCodedTable

-Next, we study whether \system CPU and GPU's performance can be improved with a better optimizer able to generate better tensor programs.
-To understand this, we pick TPC-H Q1, Q6, Q9, and Q14, and hand-optimize the tensor programs similarly to what a reasonable optimizer with full knowledge about cardinalities, tensor characteristics (e.g., sort order, uniqueness, etc.) would do.
-The results over a scale factor of 10 are shown in Table~\ref{tbl:evalHandCodedTable}, where we report the best baseline for each setting (CPU 1 and 6 cores, and GPU), and over three execution modes: interpreted PyTorch (Torch), compiled TorchScript (JIT), and compiled using TVM.
-Unfortunately, TVM only supports Q6, but it can show the further benefits that code-generation and operator fusion can bring.
+Next, we study whether \system's performance can be improved with a better optimizer able to generate better tensor programs.
+To understand this, we hand-optimize the tensor programs for a few selected queries similarly to what a reasonable optimizer with knowledge about cardinalities and tensor characteristics would do, e.g., avoid sorting (or computing unique) over already sorted (or unique) columns, and select better join implementations.
+The results are shown in Table~\ref{tbl:evalHandCodedTable}, where we report the best baseline for each setting (CPU 1 and 6 cores, and GPU), and over three execution modes: interpreted PyTorch (Torch), compiled TorchScript (JIT), and compiled using TVM.
+TVM only supports Q6 and Q14.

-If we focus first on the CPU numbers, we see that while \system was much slower compared to DuckDB both on single- and multi-core execution, now \system's performance is comparable or even better than that of DuckDB.
-Specifically, \system is now faster than DuckDB on all queries over 1 CPU core, and two queries for 6 CPU cores.
+If we focus on the CPU numbers first, \system's performance is comparable to or even better than that of DuckDB's, while \system was much slower compared to DuckDB both on single- and multi-core execution when not using the hand-optimized plans. \system is now faster than DuckDB for all queries over 1 CPU core, and two queries over 6 CPU cores.
 For some queries, \system is faster than DuckDB by a large margin, e.g., for Q6, 1-core TVM execution is 6$\times$ faster.
-This is because TVM uses operator fusion to minimize intermediate data materialization across operators.
-When scaling to 6 cores, the performance of \system is sub-optimal.
-In fact, while DuckDB scales linearly, \system scales well for only Q14, while the other queries improve by at most 2$\times$.
-This again shows the limitations of the intra-operator parallelism model, which cannot be improved by using better tensor programs.
+This is because TVM uses code generation and operator fusion to minimize intermediate data materialization across operators.
+When scaling to 6 cores, \system scales well only for Q14, while DuckDB scales linearly.
+For the other queries, \system's query times improve by at most 2$\times$.
+This again shows the limitations of PyTorch's scalability on CPU , which cannot be improved by using better tensor programs.

-Finally, if we focus on the GPU performance, we see that OmniSciDB has still better performance for Q1 and Q9, although \system GPU's runtimes improved by 3$\times$ and 4$\times$ respectively.
-This is due to our aggregate and join implementations which heavily use sorting, while OmniSciDB uses hash-based implementations.
+Finally, on GPU, we see that OmnisciDB has still better performance for Q9, although \system's query time for Q9 on GPU improves by 4$\times$, when using the hand-optimized plans.
+This is because \system's aggregate implementation heavily uses sorting, while OmnisciDB uses hash-based implementations.